gitterHQ/services/lib/gitlab/instructions.md

-You need to configre your GitLab project to send [Webhook notifications](https://github.com/gitlabhq/gitlabhq/blob/master/doc/web_hooks/web_hooks.md)
+You need to configure your GitLab project to send [Webhook notifications](https://github.com/gitlabhq/gitlabhq/blob/master/doc/web_hooks/web_hooks.md)

 1. Go to your GitLab project, and click settings
 2. Click on Web Hooks